queens-satellite-team/Space-School/lab4/lab4.md

 - **Pin XDA:** This is the I2C auxiliary data line.
 Used if the sensor is to be an I2C master while connected to external sensors.
 - **Pin XCL:** This is the I2C auxiliary clock line.
 Used if the sensor is to be an I2C master while connected to external sensors.
 - **Pin AD0:** If this pin is LOW, the I2C address of the board will be 0x68.
 Otherwise, if the pin is HIGH, the address will be 0x69.
-- **Pin INT:** This is the interupt pin.
-The sensor uses this digital ouput to send an interupt to another sensor or controller.
+- **Pin INT:** This is the interrupt pin.
+The sensor uses this digital output to send an interrupt to another sensor or controller.

 ## 2.2 💻 Software Requirements

 - Import the **Wire** card library.
 This library is required for any I2C device.
-To learn more about the I2C communication protocol check out [Harrison Gordon's work in our documentaiton repository](https://github.com/queens-satellite-team/documentation/blob/master/obc/i2c.md).
+To learn more about the I2C communication protocol check out [Harrison Gordon's work in our documentation repository](https://github.com/queens-satellite-team/documentation/blob/master/obc/i2c.md).
 - The sensor stores the acceleration and gyroscopic data in things called [registers](https://www.javatpoint.com/computer-registers).
 You can read and write to these registers to get the desired data.
 The [datasheet](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Register-Map1.pdf) contains all of the names, address, and purpose for each register.
 These explain where the numbers like `0x3B` and `0x68` come from in the example below.

 There is also an outstanding library that can be used to interact with the accelerometer / gyroscope [found here!](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050) This library has support for [Processing](https://processing.org/) which can be used to visualize the motions of the accelerometer.